Boosted Navigation

 )

-1. One fragment matchesHX-Target.
 The destination route's layout chain must define a block mapped to the requested target id.
-Chirp normalizes the header once at the request layer —#main and mainare the same.
+Chirp normalizes the header once at the request layer, so#mainand mainresolve to the same id.

-Which helper emits which attributes depends on whether the link stays inside the current shell, crosses into another, or leaves the app entirely.
+Which attributes a link needs depends on whether it stays inside the current shell, crosses into another, or leaves the app.

 Link destination Use What you get

-Same shell, in-outlet route_link_attrs() (chirp-ui) or bare <a>inside a boosted region hx-boost="true"+ inherited target
+Same shell, in-outlet route_link_attrs() (chirp-ui) or a bare <a>inside a boosted region hx-boost="true"plus the inherited target

-Crosses shell / layout domain swap_attrs(href) Framework-resolvedhx-target (broader scope) or an HX-Redirectpath
+Crosses shell / layout domain swap_attrs(href) A framework-resolvedhx-target, or an HX-Redirectat request time

 External / download / anchor hx-boost="false" Full navigation; htmx leaves the element alone

-Insideapp_shell_layout.html (or any boosted outlet), hx-boost="true"is set on the outlet itself.
-Child<a>tags inherit it.
-No per-link markup needed:
+Inside an app-shell layout (or any boosted outlet),hx-boost="true"is set on the outlet itself.
+Child<a>tags inherit it, so no per-link markup is needed:

 <a href="/contacts">Contacts</a>